Introduction

 Partnerships are on the rise, which means your best potential channel partners are in higher demand.
 As a result, they can be pickier about the brands they choose to represent.

-That's why you need a watertight, data-driven partnership proposition to keep you ahead of the competition and attract more partners.
-An effective partnership value proposition paints a picture of the future for your partners and convinces them to join your program to evolve your ecosystem to sustainable growth.
+That’s why you need a watertight, data-driven partnership proposition to keep you ahead of the competition and attract more partners.
+An effective partnership value proposition paints a picture of the future for your partners and convinces them to join your program to evolve your ecosystem to sustainable growth by showing how you can create net value for all involved parties.

-In this article, we’ll discuss how to create a partnership value proposition to win more qualified partners.
+In this article, we’ll discuss how joining forces to create a partnership value proposition can help you win more qualified partners.

 A partnership value proposition is a positioning statement created when recruiting a potential partner that explains the problems your partnership could solve, how it would solve them, and what value it would add to both companies.

 Think of the partnership value proposition as a data-driven road map.
-By looking at overlapping customers and the pain points they face, you can paint a vivid picture of how your companies can work together to create value for end users.
+By examining overlapping customers and their pain points, you can paint a vivid picture of how your companies can work together to create value for end users.

 When Should I Present the Partnership Value Proposition?

-The moment you decide a potential partner could be a good fit for your program, you should start writing the value proposition.
-Creating great value propositions will require you to do the groundwork needed to successfully recruit the partner.
+The moment you decide a potential partner would be a good fit for your program, you should start writing the value proposition.
+Creating great value propositions requires you to do the groundwork needed to successfully recruit the partner and achieve business success.

 You should communicate the partner value proposition in the first outreach with the potential partner, and then present your proposition more formally at the first meeting.